 Root Admin Muratus del Mur Posted November 30, 2010 Root Admin Report Posted November 30, 2010 lost chimes of an ending melody Quote

 Ravenstrider Posted November 30, 2010 Report Posted November 30, 2010 (edited) [quote name='Muratus del Mur' timestamp='1291077652' post='73737'] so let me get this right, you are blaming me for not playing with you from characters like knaty or ss or whatever? because otherwise i don't see where i am hindering your creativity in play, or how i make things automated.
 Please detail how i make things automated or whatever you wanted to say.
 Please give examples so i understand in what you see this trend you fear of.
 I am serious, maybe i don't see it as you do. [/quote] No, I'm not blaming anyone, I'm just saying that characters like Knatty and SS make players that interact with them feel special.
 It's like interacting with a part of the world.
 Maybe I chose the wrong example in Knatty's quest.
 Hm, you can take Renavoid's quest as the other example...
 Quests that change the world are always more special than those that require you to solve riddles on clickies.
 That was my point.
 When you join MD now, and read the whole AL, see the newspaper, etc, it seems like that things were vibrant and alive back then and that they are quite dull at the moment...
 You go: I can be a part of this great adventure...
 Oh, wait, it's gone and it's not returning...
 But instead, you can gather branches and join the endless bickering that goes on in MD now.
 (It seems that all people can do lately is gnaw at each others necks) Let's take the Necrovion Rebelion...
 Something that could have been so much fun and has so much RP potential has been reduced to slinging insults.
 Same with this Drachorn Cave deal... (though there was the braking of the rules here, so not the best example) Automation of MD is not a bad thing, in most cases...
 But one of the things that makes MD special is a mix of the human factor...
 Automate too much and it's less "special"...
 That's what I was trying to say.
 One of the things that made me feel this way is the implementation of gathering professions... and later on, I'm guessing crafting as well...(not in a sense that's done now) Which would be more or less taking a feature most mmorpg games already have...
 It could be something else, probably, but from what I've seen of the Woodcutters, it's just a guild of alts that farm resources.
 With the implementation of the rest of the professions can you say for certain that MDP won't start being flooded with: WTS Branches, 5sc...
 WTS water, 1sc, etc. With raising the ammount of items, you raise the amount of trade goods, raising the amount of trade, which can lead to that situation...
 And just to wrap it up: My opinion isn't really based on facts, but a feeling, so it isn't too relevant.
 And I'm just one guy who likes to whine. (apparently) (Just for the record, I still think most of the recently implemented technical stuff is really good...)
 Edit: I was meaning to post this a couple of hours ago, but my internet went out...
-So I kind of missed the last few posts... ^.^ Edited November 30, 2010 by Ravenstrider Chewett and Udgard 1 1 Quote
+So I kind of missed the last few posts... ^.^ Edited November 30, 2010 by Ravenstrider Udgard and Chewett 1 1 Quote

 Tarquinus Posted November 30, 2010 Report Posted November 30, 2010 [quote name='Ravenstrider' timestamp='1291154320' post='73857']Quests that change the world are always more special than those that require you to solve riddles on clickies.
 That was my point.[/quote] I certainly agree with that.
 Story-based quests - that is, quests around things that "actually happened" in the game - are something I'd like to see more of.
 But it's often quite hard to write quests around things people care about, since so many players (as distinct from their characters, which I will always maintain is a useful distinction) have investments in one aspect of the game or another.
 It's not common to find a player who is willing to give up his/her possessions, freedom, or part of his/her role for the sake of crafting a fun interactive story.
 It is further very difficult indeed to write a roleplayed, story-based quest that uses symbols in a manner appropriate to, and commensurate with, the use of symbols in MD as a whole.
 Though I have been thinking about how to do just that for a while now.
 Quote